 Contributions from benefactors with an interest in supporting the arts were also an essential ingredient and some of those who helped significantly in the early days were Jan Rose, Susan Flynn, Betsy Aufdenkamp, Kathy Martin, Tom Gilchrist, and Marvin Berman.
 Lacking any one of these pieces of the puzzle would have meant that the gallery would never have happened, and one of the corner pieces of that puzzle was provided by the Divide Friends of the Arts and Historical Society (DFAHS), and its Treasurer, Jackie Morgan.
 DFAHS provided sponsorship for a $1,500 grant from the El Dorado Arts Council.
 That grant covered the paint, cabinets, lighting, etc. needed to get the doors open and provided the necessary financial cushion should membership fees slacken.
 Jerry Scribner did all the original legal work to put together the original partnership and without Susan Polstra and Andrea Dodson willing to shoulder the responsibility of such an arrangement it never would have happened.

 In 2015 AODC and Divide Friends of the Arts (DFAHS) merged.
 The goal of DFAHS is to promote the arts and history of the Georgetown area.
 DFAHS also provides annual scholarships to graduates of Golden Sierra High School who plan to pursue a college major or minor in arts or history.
-Funds for the scholarship come from a fall sale of daffodil bulbs.
+Funds for the scholarship originally came from a fall sale of daffodil bulbs.
 Many of the daffodil bulbs donated to DFAHS are planted by them to brighten the hills and byways of the Divide.
-Long range plans of DFAHS include raising funds to grow an existing savings account to the point where a museum can be built in the park which now includes the stamp mill.
 In addition to providing a stronger base of support for the overlapping goals of AODC and DFAHS, the merger also provided AODC with full non-profit status.

 Art On the Divide Gallery Cooperative is grateful to many benefactors, who have been key in maintaining the presence of AODC on the Divide.
-Current donors are Alan Johnston, Jan Rose, Betsy Aufdenkamp, and Penny Scribner.
-Benefactors are recognized by a plaque in the gallery, and of course by annual tax documents.
+Past major donors are Alan Johnston, Jan Rose, Betsy Aufdenkamp, and Penny Scribner.
+Benefactors are recognized by a plaque in the gallery.
 You will find the Gallery is at 6295 Main Street, between the fire station and the American River Inn.
 AODC welcomes inquiries from those interested in membership or becoming a benefactor.
 For more information, call 333-2787(ARTS).

 The DFAHS Gallery Garden loves to be fed, trimmed, and enjoyed.
 With your support, we can make improvements and continue the restoration project.